 Excessive HEAT - can cause distortion or damage to resin parts.

 Excessive PRESSURE - can flood the RV's interior.

-- DO NOT take your RV through automatic car washes. - AVOID forcing water inside the RV, which could possibly damage component parts. - USE EXTREME CAUTION with any type of pressure sprayer around all attachments, doors, windows, appliance vents, etc. - DO NOT use a direct high pressure spray on any Decals, Graphics, or Labels. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface. - If chalking occurs, first wash and wax a small area to see if the luster returns. - Have your dealer inspect the RV If the exterior becomes scratched, nicked or cracked.
+- DO NOT take your RV through automatic car washes. - DO NOT use a direct high pressure spray on any Decals, Graphics, or Labels. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface. - If chalking occurs, first wash and wax a small area to see if the luster returns. - Have your dealer inspect the RV if the exterior becomes scratched, nicked or cracked.